thillRobot/ros2_workshop/docs/module5/tutorial5-turtlebot3-simulations.md

 ![tutorial5-turtlebot3-simulations](images/tutorial5-figure2.png)

 ## Deliverable
 Write a brief summary (1-2 paragraphs) on what you have accomplished and what you struggled with.
-Include an image that shows both talker and listener nodes running simultaneously.
+Include an image that shows both the robot in the house and the keyboard terminal.
 Submit your work as a single .pdf document